SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 often be a static key associated with the user's node or wallet.
 Even if it is not, the script and offset keys can be deterministically derived from the spend key.
 For example, \\( k_{S} \\) could be  \\( \hash{ k_i \cat \alpha} \\).

-### Replay attacks

-With a lot of these schemes it is possible to perform replay attacks.
-Look at the following scenario.
-We have Alice, Bob and Carol.
-Assume Bob is a merchant, and Alice buys some stuff from Bob.
-Later, Bob pays Carol with the output he got from Alice:

-$$
-C_a \Rightarrow  C_b \Rightarrow  C_c
-$$

-This is all fine and secure.
-But let's say at a later stage, Alice pays Bob again, but Alice uses the _exact same commitment, script and public keys_ to pay Bob:

-$$
-C_a' \Rightarrow  C_b'
-$$

-After Bob ships his goods to Alice, Carol can just take the commitment \\( C_b' \\) because \\( C_b == C_b' \\) and she
-already has a transaction with all the correct signatures to claim \\( C_b \\).

-To ensure that a script is only valid once, ????

 ### Blockchain bloat

-The most obvious drawback to TariScript is the effect it will have on blockchain size.
+The most obvious drawback to Tari Script is the effect it will have on blockchain size.
 UTXOs are substantially larger, with the addition of the script, script signature, and a public key to every output.

 These can eventually be pruned, but will increase storage and bandwidth requirements.